PavanRangani/docs/docs/prd/investments/meeting-notes.md

 # Browse Meeting /Notes related to Investment

-- Allows to see all meeting/notes of the selected legal entity having `Investment` as section or tag.
 - Shows all the meetings which has `Investment` section and all the notes which has `Investment` tag.
+- Also shows the `Related meetings` where this legal entity is selected as `Related entity` and `Investment` tag is applied
 - Shows both type of records Meeting & Notes in same list in descending order of the date (Latest at top)
 - Page is lazy loaded.
 New records will be loaded when user scrolls to bottom.